 In the Beginning

-Temple Solel was chartered in March of 1970 with a membership of 35 families.
-The synagogue was initially assisted in its formation by the southeast regional director of the Union of American Hebrew Congregations (UAHC), Rabbi Robert P. Frazin.
+Temple Solel was chartered in March of 1970 with a membership of just 35 families.
+The synagogue was initially assisted in its formation by the Southeast Regional Director of the Union of American Hebrew Congregations (UAHC), Rabbi Robert P. Frazin.
 In August of 1971, Rabbi Frazin officially became the rabbi of Solel.

-Temple Solel was chartered as a liberal Reform congregation to be a member of the UAHC (now Union for Reform Judaism, URJ).
-The first High Holy Day worship service for Temple Solel was held at the Hillcrest Country Club.
-Some 600 people attended that service.
-Dr. Robert Katz, alav ha-shalom, Professor of Human Relations at Hebrew Union College – Jewish Institute of Religion, said at the end of the High Holy Days, “The temple should franchise.”
-He was a prophet in his time, for three other new congregations in Broward County subsequently assumed the Solel philosophy of liberal Judaism.
+Temple Solel was established as a liberal Reform congregation with membership in the UAHC (now the Union for Reform Judaism, URJ).
+The first High Holy Day services were held at the Hillcrest Country Club, where more than 600 people attended.
+At the conclusion of the services, Professor Robert Katz, alav ha-shalom, famously said, “The temple should franchise.”
+He turned out to be prophetic — three other Broward County congregations later embraced Solel’s philosophy of liberal Judaism.

 A Growing Community